KiwiKilian/eleventy-plugin-og-image/README.md

 During development the OG image files are also copied into the `previewDir`, named by the url slug of the pages they are generated from.
 The `previewDir` will be deleted during a production build.

+## Caching
+For better performance OG images are cached based on a hash from generated HTML and output options.
+If the file already exists, further transformations are skipped.

 ## Advanced Usage

 ### Custom Shortcode